 "6.2.
 The manufacturer shall demonstrate that use of the sensors referred to in paragraph 6.1. and any other sensors on the vehicle, results in the activation of the driver warning system as referred to in paragraph 3., the display of a message indicating an appropriate warning (e.g. “emissions too high — check urea”, “emissions too high — check AdBlue”, “emissions too high — check reagent”), and the activation of the driver inducement system as referred to in paragraph 8.3., when the situations referred to in paragraphs 4.2., 5.4., or 5.5. occur.

-For the purposes of this paragraph these situations are presumed to occur if the applicable NOx OBD threshold limit set out in Table 4 of paragraph 6.8.2. is exceeded.
+For the purposes of this paragraph these situations are presumed to occur if the applicable NOx OBD threshold set out in Table 4 of paragraph 6.8.2. is exceeded.

-NOx emissions during the test to demonstrate compliance with these requirements shall be no more than 20 per cent higher than the OBD threshold limits."
+NOx emissions during the test to demonstrate compliance with these requirements shall be no more than 20 per cent higher than the OBD thresholds."

 Paragraphs 8.6. to 8.8., amend to read:

 "8.6.
-The driver inducement system shall be deactivated when the conditions for its activation have ceased to exist.
-The driver inducement system shall not be automatically deactivated without the reason for its activation having been remedied.
+Detailed written information fully describing the functional operation characteristics of the driver inducement system shall be provided to the Type Approval Authority at the time of approval.

 8.7.
-Detailed written information fully describing the functional operation characteristics of the driver inducement system shall be provided to the Type Approval Authority at the time of approval.

-8.8.
 As part of the application for type approval under this Regulation, the manufacturer shall demonstrate the operation of the driver warning and inducement systems."